 But vinifera lovers – don’t despair!
 Despite the area’s rep for sweet wines, I found several excellent wineries that catered to my own palate.
 As with everywhere else, vinifera can thrive when care is put into good site selection and maintenance, and having a growing season that’s 2-3 weeks earlier than the rest of the state brings its own advantages.
 I dare you to drink anything from Rosemont and other vinifera-focused vineyards and walk away thinking this area can’t produce world-class wine.

 One thing you won’t find are many fancy tasting buildings.
-Everywhere has a small town vibe to it, with most places opting for more modest setups in transplanted or refurbished barns, side-buildings adjacent to their homes, or (for Tomahawk Mill) a flour mill.
+Everywhere has a small-town vibe to it, with most places opting for more modest setups in transplanted or refurbished barns, side-buildings adjacent to their homes, or (for Tomahawk Mill) a flour mill.
 Maybe these aren’t the places you’d have a big event, but the scenery is just as pretty as you’ll find elsewhere in the state.
-As an added bonus, in nearly every case the wine maker (usually also the owner) was pouring my wine at the tasting bar, which is become rarer and raer everywhere else.
+As an added bonus, in nearly every case the wine maker (usually also the owner) was pouring my wine at the tasting bar, which is become rarer and rarer everywhere else.

 Despite the miles on my car, I’m very happy I made this trip.
 I got to see a side of Virginia that few transplanted yankees get to see, and walked away with a fresh realization that you don’t need a fancy tasting room to have a good time.